Pongsatorn6487048/LineBot-QR-Reader/README.md

   - In Messaging API tab don't forget to Enable ***Web hook*** and disable **Auto-Reply**
   - Get "LINE_CHANNEL_ACCESS_TOKEN" from the bottom of "Messaging API" Tab by click "issue" for the first time.

-Get your channel secret & channel access token and put it in your `.env` like this
+Get your channel secret & channel access token and put it in your `.env` like this example

 ```plaintext
 LINE_CHANNEL_ACCESS_TOKEN='abcdefghijklmnopqrstuvwxyz'